Department of Labor Logo United States Department of Labor

 Network and computer systems administrators

-Most employers require network and computer systems administrators to have a bachelor’s degree in a field related to computer or information science.
-Others may require only a postsecondary certificate or an associate’s degree.
+To enter the occupation, network and computer systems administrators typically need a bachelor’s degree in a field related to computer or information science.
+Others may require a postsecondary certificate or an associate’s degree.

 Education

-Because network technology is constantly changing, administrators need to keep up with the latest developments.
-Many continue to take courses throughout their careers and attend information technology (IT) conferences to keep up with the latest technology.
-Some businesses require that administrators have a master’s degree.
+Network and computer systems administrators need to keep up with developments in the constantly changing field of information technology (IT).
+They may continue to take courses throughout their careers and attend IT conferences to keep up with the latest technology.

 Licenses, Certifications, and Registrations

-Companies generally require their network and computer systems administrators to be certified in the products they use.
+Employers may require their network and computer systems administrators to be certified in the products they use.
 Certification programs usually are offered directly from vendors or from vendor-neutral certification providers.
 Certification validates the knowledge and the use of best practices that are required of network and computer systems administrators.
-Microsoft and Cisco offer some of the most common certifications.

 Advancement

-Network administrators can advance to become computer network architects.
-They can also advance to managerial jobs in information technology (IT) departments, such as computer and information systems managers.
+Network administrators may advance to become computer network architects.
+They also may advance to managerial jobs in IT departments, such as computer and information systems managers.

 Important Qualities

 Analytical skills.
-Administrators need to evaluate networks and systems to make sure that they perform reliably and to anticipate new requirements as customers’ needs change.
+Administrators need to evaluate networks and systems to make sure that they perform reliably and to anticipate new requirements as organizations’ needs change.

 Communication skills.
-Administrators must describe problems and their solutions to non-IT workers.
+Administrators should be able to explain technical concepts and processes to non-IT workers.

 Multitasking skills.
-Administrators may have to work on many problems and tasks at the same time.
+Administrators may have to work on many tasks at the same time, whether setup, monitoring, or troubleshooting.

 Problem-solving skills.
-Administrators must quickly resolve problems that arise with computer networks.
+Administrators must be able to resolve problems that arise with computer networks and systems.

 Pay About this section